 At a global level, revenue generated by application-to-person (A2P) SMS will increase $8.44B over the next five years: from $42.71B in 2022 to $51.15B by 2027.
 Pile on what’s called “over-the-top” (OTT) messaging — platforms such as WhatsApp, WeChat, Facebook Messenger, etc. — and 2027’s total jumps to $78.21B.

-While illustrating SMS’s value, numbers of that magnitude defy easy application.
+Though illustrating value, SMS statistics of that magnitude defy easy application.
 Especially because they reach across industries like banking, travel, healthcare, advertising, and retail.